riyak-783/Note-Project-/README.md

 # Note Application

-This is a full-stack note-taking application that allows users to create, read, update, and delete notes.
+This is a note-taking application that allows users to create, read, update, and delete notes.
 The app is built using Node.js, Express.js, MongoDB, and npm, integrating both front-end and back-end components.

 ## Features